astroswego/fourier-demo/README.md

 # fourier-demo
-A demonstration of how Fourier series can fit a variable star light curve
+A demonstration of how Fourier series can fit variable star light curves